w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 An erasure coding takes a message (in this case, the parachain block and PoV) and creates a set of smaller messages such that you can reconstruct the original message by obtaining a fraction of the smaller messages.
-In the case of {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} the total number of smaller messages is equal to the total number of validators and the fraction is 1/3.
+In the case of Polkadot, the total number of smaller messages is equal to the total number of validators and the fraction is 1/3.

 The para-validator creates the erasure coding chunks, puts them into their Merkle tree, and sends out each chunk (together with the candidate receipt) to a corresponding validator on the Relay Chain.
 Validators who receive the receipts with an erasure coding chunk will include the receipt in the relay chain queue, where an author can include it in a block.

-The type of erasure codes used by {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s availability scheme are [Reed-Solomon](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction) codes, which already enjoy a battle-tested application in technology outside the blockchain industry.
+The type of erasure codes used by Polkadot's availability scheme are [Reed-Solomon](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction) codes, which already enjoy a battle-tested application in technology outside the blockchain industry.
 One example is found in the compact disk industry.
 CDs use Reed-Solomon codes to correct any missing data due to inconsistencies on the disk face such as dust particles or scratches.

-In {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, the erasure codes are used to keep parachain state available to the system without requiring all validators to keep tabs on all the parachains.
+In Polkadot, the erasure codes are used to keep parachain state available to the system without requiring all validators to keep tabs on all the parachains.
 Instead, validators share smaller pieces of the data and can later reconstruct the entire data under the assumption that 1/3+1 of the validators can provide their pieces of the data.

 :::note

-The 1/3+1 threshold of validators that must be responsive to construct the full parachain state data corresponds to {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s security assumption about Byzantine nodes.
+The 1/3+1 threshold of validators that must be responsive to construct the full parachain state data corresponds to Polkadot's security assumption about Byzantine nodes.

 :::